Why Ninh Binh – Dried Ha Long Bay must be in your bucket list?

 Belonging to the Trang An Complex of 2,168 ha, Trang An Ecological Site is a beguiling area pleasing visitors with its archeological, geographical, and aesthetic values, which make the place listed as a UNESCO Cultural Heritage.
 Trang An is a place of giant karst mountains forming different shapes, lying next to the graceful and still river winding to connect the caves and valleys.
 The ecological site offers visitors beautiful scenes with a fresh atmosphere for a pleasant visit.

-There are multiple choices of exploring Trang An Ninh Binh Vietnam, and could be divided into two main ways, either via waterway or land hiking.
-For the waterway, a local villager will row the boat floating you along an emerald Sao Khe River to admire the serene landscape, go through 12 water caves, with the longest one of 321m.
+There are multiple choices of exploring Trang An, Ninh Binh, Vietnam, and could be divided into two main ways: either via waterway or land hiking.
+For the waterway, a local villager will row the boat, floating you along an emerald Sao Khe River to admire the serene landscape, go through 12 water caves, with the longest one of 321m.
 They are named interestingly, such as Three Drops Grottos, Sticky Rice Making, Dark Cave, Bright Cave, etc. Besides, the boat ride could be combined with three possible spiritual stops to see historical and religious temples.
 Boat ride duration could be varied from 1.5 hours to 3 hours, with some options for routes.
 The opening hours for this activity are from 7:30 am – 4:00 pm.

 Hoa Lu Temples

 Hoa Lu was the first capital of Vietnam – a Feudal Centralized State settling in Ninh Binh for 42 years (938 – 1010); though the land witnessed significant historical happenings and national missions attached to three dynasties: Dinh, Early Le, Ly.
-Undoubtedly, the Dinh King with excellent vision chose Hoa Lu, surrounded by rolling mountain ranges and winding Hoang Long River as the capital.
+Undoubtedly, the Dinh King, with excellent vision, chose Hoa Lu, surrounded by rolling mountain ranges and winding Hoang Long River, as the capital.
 The granted craggy mountains were very helpful to the country’s defense from the invaders.

 As time passed, the opulent palace was destroyed and left on the ground.
-These days, visitors could visit Hoa Lu Temples - originally built in the 11th century and partly damaged by the war; fortunately, then restored in the 17th century by the Nguyen Dynasty, and their impressive architecture has remained since then.
-Symbolic relics to be called out are the Dragon Bed representing the King’s power, the goose neck pillar, lacquer carving, old language drawing, etc. Hoa Lu Temples are definitely a lovely place to be input in your Ninh Binh Vietnam Day trip.
+These days, visitors can visit Hoa Lu Temples - originally built in the 11th century and partly damaged by the war; fortunately, then restored in the 17th century by the Nguyen Dynasty, and their impressive architecture has remained since then.
+Symbolic relics to be called out are the Dragon Bed representing the King’s power, the goose neck pillar, lacquer carving, old language drawing, etc. Hoa Lu Temples are definitely a lovely place to be included in your Ninh Binh Vietnam Day trip.

 Bich Dong Pagoda

 Bich Dong Pagoda in Ninh Binh was constructed on the Bich Dong Mountain, which is famously known as the second most beautiful cave of Vietnam, after Perfume Pagoda Cave.
 Bich Dong Pagoda comprises three leveled pagodas – Ha Pagoda, Trung Pagoda, and Thuong Pagoda, which respectively mean Low, Medium, and High leveled pagodas.
-They are distributed well on the mountains and lie in-between with old trees.
+They are distributed well in the mountains and lie between old trees.
 Especially, the marvelous view from the highest pagoda of the land field and other limestone mountains is breathtaking.

 Bai Dinh Pagoda